About this listing

 We have a beautiful country cottage bedroom (double) and bathroom with a shower and bath with a view to die for.
 Fresh linen and towels are provided.
 Wifi is available throughout – though there is no mobile reception (not a bad thing we reckon.)

-You are welcome to use our farmhouse kitchen: the AGA is great for drying wet clothes, warming cold hands....and cooking!
+You are welcome to use our farmhouse kitchen (we are not in walking distance of local pubs/restaurants).
+The AGA is great for drying wet clothes, warming cold hands....and cooking!
 A simple buffet style breakfast is included in the room price, and if the hens are on good form, you can have fresh eggs too (please note - we do not have a microwave).

 Based on the borders of County Durham, Cumbria and Northumberland, we are in a prime location for visiting surrounding country and town attractions: walks in the Lake District, a day in Newcastle City, a hike along Hadrian’s Wall or taking in the local scenery on some of the many cycle routes on our doorstep.
 A little further, but still a day trip away, and you can be building sandcastles by Bamburgh Castle.
 Our local villages, Allendale and Allenheads have good English pubs to finish off a long days hike, or Hexham, just 25 minutes away, is a delightful market town with an historic Abbey, arts centre and even a little cinema!
 It also has an excellent train service into Newcastle and Carlisle.